Table of Content

 What are the best foods to eat when you have gout?

-While consuming specific foods won’t cure gout, research shows that several meals and beverages may assist lower uric acid levels in the body.
+While specific foods won’t cure gout, research shows that several meals and beverages may assist lower uric acid levels in the body.
 For instance:

 Milk:

-Early studies indicate that consuming skim milk may help lower uric acid levels and gout flare-ups.
+Early studies indicate skim milk may help lower uric acid levels and gout flare-ups.
 It also lessens your body’s inflammatory response to uric acid crystals in your joints.
 It speeds up the excretion of uric acid in your urine.

 Strawberries: